tokenring-ai/cdn/README.md

 }
 ```

-#### Methods
+#### CDNProvider Methods

-- **upload(data: Buffer, options?: UploadOptions): Promise<UploadResult>**
+- **upload(data: Buffer, options?: UploadOptions): Promise**

-  - Implement upload logic for your CDN provider
+  Implement upload logic for your CDN provider.

-  - Parameters:
+  Parameters:
   - `data`: The file content as Buffer
   - `options`: Optional upload parameters (filename, contentType, metadata)

-  - Returns: Promise resolving to `UploadResult` with url, optional id, and metadata
+  Returns: Promise resolving to `UploadResult` with url, optional id, and metadata

-  - Throws: `Error` with message "Method 'upload' must be implemented by subclasses"
+  Throws: `Error` with message "Method 'upload' must be implemented by subclasses"

-- **delete?(url: string): Promise<DeleteResult>**
+- **delete?(url: string): Promise**

-  - Delete a file from the CDN
-  - Optional method with no default implementation
-  - Must be implemented if delete functionality is needed
+  Delete a file from the CDN.
+Optional method with no default implementation.
+Must be implemented if delete functionality
+  is needed.

-  - Parameters:
+  Parameters:
   - `url`: The URL of the file to delete

-  - Returns: Promise resolving to `DeleteResult`
+  Returns: Promise resolving to `DeleteResult`

-- **download(url: string): Promise<Buffer>**
+- **download(url: string): Promise**

-  - Download a file from the CDN using HTTP GET via fetch
+  Download a file from the CDN using HTTP GET via fetch.
+Default implementation provided.

-  - Default implementation provided
-  - Parameters:
+  Parameters:
   - `url`: The URL of the file to download

-  - Returns: Promise resolving to Buffer containing file data
+  Returns: Promise resolving to Buffer containing file data

-  - Throws: `Error` with message "Failed to download file: {statusText}" on HTTP errors
+  Throws: `Error` with message "Failed to download file: {statusText}" on HTTP errors

-- **exists(url: string): Promise<boolean>**
+- **exists(url: string): Promise**

-  - Check if a file exists in the CDN using HTTP HEAD via fetch
+  Check if a file exists in the CDN using HTTP HEAD via fetch.
+Default implementation provided.

-  - Default implementation provided
-  - Parameters:
+  Parameters:
   - `url`: The URL of the file to check

-  - Returns: Promise resolving to boolean
+  Returns: Promise resolving to boolean

-  - Returns false on network errors
+  Returns false on network errors

 ### Types